maria-luiza-rodrigues-ti/maria-luiza-rodrigues-ti/README.md

 About me:

-- 👩🏼‍🎓 I graduating in ADS
+- 👩🏼‍🎓 I graduating in Software Engineering
 - 🔭 I pretend to work on front-end
 - 🌱 I’m currently learning ReactJS and NextJS
 - 📫 How to reach me: marialuiza.r.eng@gmail.com